Celine Prins

-Celine Prins (born 1 August 1984) is a Dutch-French Strategy Counsel and Community Coordinator.
-Until 2016, Prins has also been working as entrepreneur, fashion model and actress.
+Celine Prins (born 1 August 1984) is a Dutch-French strategy counsel and community coordinator.
+Until 2016, Prins had also been working as entrepreneur, fashion model and actress.

 Early life and education

 Celine Prins was born on 1 August 1984 in Amsterdam, the Netherlands.
 With her mother coming from France and her father being Dutch, she has two nationalities.
 After she graduated from high school accomplishing her VWO, she went to Spain for a gap-year to study the Spanish language.
 After returning from Spain, Prins studied and obtained her Master of Science degree in International Business Administration at the University of Amsterdam (ranked 2nd best Business School in Europe (2019), Triple Crown Status).
 In this period, Prins has been living and working abroad in various cities among which are Paris, London, Sydney, Milan and New York City.
 She is fluent in French, English, Dutch and Spanish.

 Career

 Current career

-Celine Prins is currently working as a strategy counsel, and as community coordinator for the Institute for Future of Living.
-The Institute for Future of Living serves as a sharing platform of needs and solutions for Urban Societies facing societal challenges.
-In this capacity, she has gained experience initiating and implementing sustainable initiatives improving Healthy Urban Lifestyle within city/ecosystem programs and related community building with a feel for entrepreneurship with a disruptive innovative touch.
+Celine Prins currently works as Strategy Counsel and Community Coordinator for the Institute for Future of Living, a platform focused on needs and solutions for urban societies facing social challenges.
+Her work includes sustainable initiatives, healthy urban lifestyle programs, and community-based city and ecosystem projects related to entrepreneurship and innovation.

 In addition, Prins is chair of the working Group Urban Society at The Alliance for Internet of Things Innovation (AIOTI), which was founded by the European Commission.
-AIOTI’s key aim is to enhance innovation and economic development across the Internet of Things in Europe.
+AIOTI's key aim is to enhance innovation and economic development across the Internet of Things in Europe.